(ran North, South editions)

-Romagnoli plans to ask the County Commission today to increase the loans, in some cases nearly doubling the amount families could receive.
+Romagnoli plans to ask the County Commission on Tuesday to increase the loans, in some cases nearly doubling the amount families could receive.
 Under the proposal, a family of four making just under $61,440 would qualify for $21,000 toward an existing house or $25,000 for a new one.

 The size of the loans varies according to income, family size and the type of house being bought.

 Romagnoli figures he can help more families by giving out larger loans.
 And with $3.5-million in the bank, he's got plenty of money to work with.

 "We're going to have to increase the subsidies so people can get into the homes," he said.